arnau/seachess/corpus/notes/seachess-nushell.md

 ### The _trail entry_

 - _date_.
 The day I read the resource.
 - _url_.
 The URL for the resource.
-Acts as the primary identified.
+Acts as the primary identifier.
 - _title_.
 The name of the resource.
 Title of an article, paper or book, name of a tool, etc.
 - _summary_.
 The description of the resource.
 Typically my own take on the resource.
 - _source_.
 The place where I found the resource.